cnsuhao/div2/web/jsgui/README.md

 # Javascript/jQuery UI Demos

 After leaving WPI I tried to be a freelance web developer.
-The projects I worked on in my spare time were often attempting to creat specific UI features using jquery and javascript.
+The projects I worked on in my spare time were often attempting to create specific UI features using jquery and javascript.
 Here are a few demos:

  * **Autoscroll**: Replicated scrolling behavior of terminals (ie autoscroll when at the bottom)
  * **Better Back to Top**: allows the user to jump back to where they were before going to the top